 Sewing Machine Not Stitching On Bottom

-So, without further ado, let’s dive in and unravel the solutions for the Sewing machine not stitching properly.
+So, without further ado, let’s dive in and unravel the Common Sewing Machine Problems & How To Fix Them

 Why Is the Sewing machine not stitching properly?

 When it comes to sewing, the quality and consistency of stitches are crucial for creating beautiful garments, home decor, or any other sewn item.
-The bottom stitch, often referred to as the bobbin thread, plays a vital role in the overall stitch formation.
+The bottom stitch, often called the bobbin thread, plays a vital role in the overall stitch formation.
 It intertwines with the top thread to create a secure and neat stitch, holding the fabric layers together.

 Causes and solution: The sewing machine not stitching on the bottom